 Overview of device capabilitiesThis section briefly describes device capabilities and supported streaming protocols.

 - Android: Most Android devices support RTSP/RTP streaming.
 When streaming to an Android device using RTSP/RTP, the RTP portion must flow over UDP.
 Android doesn't support RTSP/RTP interleaved (RTP over TCP).
 This means that if UDP is unavailable for RTP playback, RTP over TCP won't work as a failover and your stream won't play.
 Android devices can't play MP3 streams over RTSP/RTP in any combination (audio/video or audio-only).

 Some customers have reported RTSP/RTP playback issues on the DroidX and Droid 2 with streams that certain frame sizes.
 The following frame sizes will play properly on these devices:

-- Sony Ericsson: A customer has reported that some Sony Ericsson phones requires Baseline level 1.2 or lower video for playback.
+- Sony Ericsson: A customer has reported that some Sony Ericsson phones requires Baseline Profile Level 1.2 or lower for video playback.

 - How to set up live streaming using an RTMP-based encoder

-- How to set up live streaming using an RTSP/RTP based encoder
+- How to set up live streaming using an RTSP/RTP-based encoder

 - How to publish and play a live stream (MPEG-TS based encoder)